sidrasajad/CODXO/README.md

 ## Tribute Page

 A simple and elegant tribute page built using HTML and CSS.
-This project was developed as part of my internship at CodeSoft.
+This project was developed as part of my internship at CODXO.

 ## Key Features